ome/ome-docker/omero-deploy/README.md

 An all-in-one image (including postgres and nginx) for testing OMERO.server.
 This is not recommended for production use.

-To download, install and run the default server:
+To download, install and run the default server in the background:

     docker run -d -p 80:8080 -p 4063:4063 -p 4064:4064 openmicroscopy/omero-deploy

+This will immediately return an ID that you can use to follow the logs:

+    docker logs -f <container-id>

+or remove the -d flag to run in the foreground.

 [omego](https://github.com/ome/omego/) is used to download and install the server when the image is started (defaults to the latest release).
 Command arguments are appended to the `omego` command line.
 For example, an alternative release, a CI build, or the URL to an alternative OMERO.server zip, can be passed: